Semi-structured data: XML and OEM

-The concept of XML as "human-readable", however, can only be taken so far.
-Some implementations/dialects of XML, such as the XML representation of the contents of a Microsoft Word document, as implemented in Office 2007 and later versions, utilize dozens or even hundreds of different kinds of tags that reflect a particular problem domain - in Word's case, formatting at the character and paragraph and document level, definitions of styles, inclusion of citations, etc. - which are nested within each other in complex ways.
-Understanding even a portion of such an XML document by reading it, let alone catching errors in its structure, is impossible without a very deep prior understanding of the specific XML implementation, along with assistance by software that understands the XML schema that has been employed.
-Such text is not "human-understandable" any more than a book written in Swahili (which uses the Latin alphabet) would be to an American or Western European who does not know a word of that language: the tags are symbols that are meaningless to a person unfamiliar with the domain.
+The concept of XML as human-readable, however, can only be taken so far.
+Some implementations, such as the XML representation of the contents of a Microsoft Word document, as implemented in Office 2007 and later versions, utilize dozens or even hundreds of different kinds of tags that reflect a particular problem domain - in Word's case, formatting at the character and paragraph and document level, definitions of styles, inclusion of citations, etc. - which are nested within each other in complex ways.
+Understanding even a portion of such an XML document by reading it, let alone catching errors in its structure, is impossible without a deep prior understanding of the specific XML implementation, along with assistance by software that understands the XML schema that has been employed.
+Such text is not "human-understandable" any more than a book written in Swahili, which uses the Latin alphabet, would be to a reader who does not know a word of that language but recognizes only its alphabet.
+Because XML tags express shared vocabularies, they are symbols that are meaningless to a person unfamiliar with the domain in which they apply.